IdentiDoc/identiDoc/README.md

 identiDoc uses CircleCI to support a robust CI/CD pipeline.
 Whenever commits are pushed to any remote branch, the continuous integration pipeline automatically creates a test environment and runs all unit tests which are stored in the tests directory.
 Any failures are quickly reported to the development team, so they can be fixed at the source.
 Whenever a pull request is created and approved to merge a branch into the main branch, the continuous deployment pipeline deploys the changes automatically.
 In production, identiDoc is served using uWSGI and nginx.
 The production server can be found at http://68.183.142.39/

+### API

+The identiDoc API is a RESTful API developed using the Flask-RESTful library.

+### Database

+sqlite is used for the identiDoc database due to its ease of use and integration within python3.
+A database module handles all database interactions and honors CQS principles.
+Data is validated prior to executing the SQL query or command for security purposes.